ROCm/rocm-install-on-linux/docs/install/3rd-party/ray-install.rst

 .. _using-docker-with-ray-pre-installed:

-Using a prebuilt Docker image with Ray pre-installed
+Use a prebuilt Docker image with Ray pre-installed
 --------------------------------------------------------------------------------------

 Docker is the recommended method to set up a Ray environment, and it avoids potential installation issues.